Jessevdz/OmniOrder/README.md

 * **Goal:** Manage the SaaS business, provision new tenants, and monitor fleet health.
 * **Context:** Uses the **Global Admin Portal**.
 Decoupled from restaurant data.

 2. **The Restaurant Owner (Tenant):**
 * **Goal:** Manage menus, prices, and business hours.
 * **Context:** Uses the **Manager Dashboard**.
 Data is strictly isolated to their schema.

 3. **The Kitchen Staff (End User):**
 * **Goal:** View and fulfill orders in a high-stress, messy environment.
 * **Context:** Uses the **Kitchen Display System (KDS)** on tablets.
 Requires high reliability and offline resilience.

 4. **The Hungry Customer (Public):**
 * **Goal:** Order food quickly on a mobile device.
 * **Context:** Uses the **Public Storefront**.
 Accessed via Custom Domains (e.g., `pizza.com`) with full brand immersion.

-## 3. High-Level Architecture
+## 4. High-Level Architecture

 The system follows a modern **Monorepo** structure containing a React frontend, a Python FastAPI backend, and a robust routing layer.

 ### The "Edge" Routing Layer

-To support custom domains, we utilize a reverse proxy (Nginx/Caddy) strategy before hitting the application logic.
+To support custom domains, we utilize a reverse proxy (Nginx) strategy before hitting the application logic.

 * **Scenario A (Subdomain):** Request to `burger.omniorder.com`.
 The app extracts `burger` and queries the tenant config.
 * **Scenario B (Custom Domain):** Request to `order.joespizza.com`.
 The Middleware inspects the `Host` header, queries the `public.tenants` table for a `custom_domain` match, and resolves the Tenant ID.